A focus on difference

 The gap between what we believe and what we do

 Many of us would subscribe to the universal declaration of human rights.
 Indeed it has been signed in our name, and refers to each of us.
-If we look what we do, and how we live our lives, it probably doesn’t reflect those beliefs and at the Everyone Foundation we are interested in how we can encourage people to explore their own personal gap between what they believe and how they act, since this will release in each of us the motivation to improve the world for everyone.
+If we look what we do, and how we live our lives, it probably doesn’t reflect those beliefs and at the Everyone Foundation we are interested in how we can encourage people to explore their own personal gap between what they believe and how they act – we believe this knowledge will release in each of us the motivation to improve the world for everyone.

 At the Everyone Foundation we are working to understand more about how we relate to people who are distant from us (physically, socially or philosophically) and how to enable these relationships to be stronger, so that we are more motivated to improve the world for everyone.